AllenInstitute/sonata/docs/SONATA_DEVELOPER_GUIDE.md

 In general, populations of neurons are heterogeneous in the  types of cell models describing each node, implying heterogeneousequations and sets of parameters.
 We define a node group  as a set of nodes with a homogeneous parameter namespace implying a uniform tabular layout.
 A population is defined as the union of one or more groups, which need not have uniform tabular layout among them, and further defines some indexing datasets.
 A population provides then a uniform view on a collection of nodes which have heterogeneous parameterization namespaces.

-A model_type attribute allows nodes to be configured as "biophysical", “point_neuron”, etc. and also “virtual” one may be provided to specify external (or “virtual”) nodes that are not explicitly simulated but provide inputs to the network.
+A model_type attribute allows nodes to be configured as `biophysical`, `point_neuron`, etc. and also `virtual` one may be provided to specify external (or `virtual`) nodes that are not explicitly simulated but provide inputs to the network.

 A typical network may include multiple simulated populations as well as multiple populations of external input nodes.